Josh Keaton

 Joshua Luis Wiener (born February 8, 1979), known professionally as Josh Keaton, is an American actor.
-He is known for his many voice roles, including Takashi "Shiro" Shirogane in Voltron: Legendary Defender, Spider-Man in various media in addition to Electro in the video game Marvel's Spider-Man, Jack Darby in Transformers: Prime and the adolescent Hercules in Hercules.
+He is known for his many voice roles, including Takashi "Shiro" Shirogane in Voltron: Legendary Defender, Spider-Man in various media in addition to Electro in the video game Marvel's Spider-Man, Jack Darby in Transformers: Prime, Captain America in X-Men '97 and What If...?, and the adolescent Hercules in Hercules.
 He was also the voice of Ryu Hayabusa in the console versions of Ninja Gaiden, and the voice of Revolver Ocelot in Metal Gear Solid 3: Snake Eater.
 He is also the voice of King Anduin Wrynn in the MMORPG World of Warcraft and Tyler in Pokémon Concierge.

 Early life

 Keaton was born outside of Los Angeles in Hacienda Heights, California, on February 8, 1979, to a father from New York City, and a mother from Lima, Peru.
 He has three sisters: Danielle, Alitzah "Ali", and Sabrina.
 He is fluent in Spanish which he learned first as a child, and later English.
 As a child, he learned to speak some Quechua from his maternal grandparents.
 His father is Jewish and his mother is Catholic.
 Through his sister Ali, he is the brother-in-law of former Youngstown singer James Lee Dallas.